TortoiseGit-on-Linux/TortoiseGit-Linux-Dolphin/readme.md

 * Solution: This can be change to a different color in the settings of TortoiseGit.

 * Problem: In case you have the same file name with different casing make sure to pay attention before commiting
-* Solution: Wait for a fix for the issues: https://gitlab.com/tortoisegit/tortoisegit/-/issues/3595
+* Solution: Use command line, Find a way to manipulate files using TG, Wait for a fix for the issues: https://gitlab.com/tortoisegit/tortoisegit/-/issues/3595